Prathamr-codes/Prathamr-codes/README.md

 <div align="center">
   <h1> ABOUT ME </h1>

-  :raising_hand_man: I'm Pratham.
-It's nice to have you on my profile :raising_hand_man:

-  🎓 Currently final year undergrad pursuing the BCA degree 🎓

-  :calendar: It's been 20 years and I love the way life is treating me :calendar:

-  :sparkles: My life has presented me with the beautiful moments to smile about and the worst ones to learn :sparkles:

-  :man_technologist: Working on some personal projects :man_technologist:
+# Welcome to My GitHub Profile!

+Hi there! 👋 I'm Pratham Rathod, a passionate developer with a keen interest in web devlopement.
+I love solving problems, learning new technologies, and contributing to open-source projects.
+Here, you'll find a collection of my projects, experiments, and contributions.
+Feel free to explore and connect with me!

+## About Me

+🔭 I’m currently working on java based projects 🔭
+🌱 I’m learning Java and DSA 🌱
+💬 You may ask me about my personal projects, java, DSA or anything about web development 💬
 :computer: Code as poetry be brief and concise :computer:

+Let's build something amazing together!
 </div>

 <br>